 TKA Athletics Vision

-There are four basic goals of the TKA Athletic Department:
+This purpose is reflected in the following goals of the TKA Athletic Department:

 - Develop Christ-like character in each athlete.
 (Galatians 5:22)